AqibAurangzeb/Laravel-QA-WebApp/README.md

 ```

 ## Build & Deployment Setup (CI/CD Pipeline)
 Build and deployment configuration is setup for CircleCi and AWS ElastickBeanstalk.
-To set this up for yourself, follow steps below.
+Follow steps to setup.

 ### Configuration